-Bob Deutsch is Chairman of Pelican Ventures, a private insurance-focused investment firm whose portfolio companies include Ariel Re and Tango Specialty.
-Additionally, he serves on the boards of IQUW, Mosaic Insurance and M.M.
-LaFleur.
-Bob serves as a Senior Advisor to Aquiline Capital Partners and Assured Allies.
+Bob Deutsch is Chairman of Pelican Ventures, a private insurance-focused investment firm whose portfolio companies include Ariel Re, Tango Specialty and Trium Holdings.
+Additionally, he serves on the boards of IQUW and Mosaic Insurance.

 From May 2018 to December 2020, Bob was Managing Director of North American Life & Health, the insurance division of GE Capital.
 There he was responsible for significantly reducing the risk inherent in the long-term care and structured settlement annuity books of business.
 Previously he was Chief Strategy Officer for Hamilton Insurance Group from July 2014 to December 2017, as well as CEO of Hamilton USA from October 2015 to October 2016.